Common Causes of Summertime Pool Injuries

 If you sustain injuries while swimming in someone else’s pool, you may be able to claim compensation for those injuries through the homeowners’ insurance policy, or by filing a premises liability claim.
 Water injuries can be incredibly serious, and the damages you are awarded will pay for your medical expenses, and help offset any additional losses you suffer while you are out of work.

-At Wagner & Wagner, we want you to enjoy your summer, and to have as much fun as you can splashing around in a pool – but we also want you to be safe.
+At Wagner Workers Compensation & Personal Injury Lawyers, we want you to enjoy your summer, and to have as much fun as you can splashing around in a pool – but we also want you to be safe.
 If you or your child does sustain an injury, our team of Chattanooga pool injury lawyers can help you navigate the waters of seeking compensation, so you can get back to life as you know it.
 For help with a premises liability claim, or to learn more about our services, please call 423-756-7923 or complete our contact form.
 We proudly represent clients in North Georgia, Chattanooga, Cleveland, and the surrounding areas.